dvdvideo1234/GearAssemblyTool/readme.md

 A: The handling of Bodygroup/Skin selection, Mass, Gear's physical properties, Ghosting and stuff, Error logging, Screens, Translations and Data export/selection.

-Q: I want to stack a gearbox, but gear tooth is directly placed on on the angle's forward vector.
+Q: I want to stack a gearbox, but the gear tooth is directly placed on the angle forward vector.
    This makes the tool stack gears where the teeth are inside each other.
 What should I do?
 A: Adjust the trace pivot rotation until the tooth of the holder gear ( the piece that you are holding ) aligns with the gap of the trace gear.
-Take this number and divide it by two.
-   Now apply the same value for both trace pivot rotation and piece ( holder pivot ) rotation.
+Take this number (For example 7.25) and divide it by two (3.625).
+Now use this same value (3.625) for both trace pivot rotation and piece ( holder pivot ) rotation.

 Q: I have a hard time reading the lines and circles if the adviser.
 What do these represent?
 A: All read lines are forward direction vectors in all the angles processed.
 The green circles